luxqw/AniX/player-parsers/README.md

 # AniX - Player Parsers

-This sub-project allows obtaining direct video file links from sources Sibnet, Kodik, Libria
+This sub-project allows obtaining direct video file links from sources Sibnet, Kodik, Anilibria (source: libria)

 It can be used both for the main AniX project and as a standalone service.